-- Using Phenomena in NGSS-Designed Lessons and Units: a handout that describes how educators can use phenomena to drive three-dimensional teaching and learning, from NGSS. - Criteria for Evaluating Phenomena: a tool used in NGSS@NSTA professional learning experiences. - Qualities of a Good Anchor Phenomenon: a resource from the Research + Practice Collaboratory
+• Using Phenomena in NGSS-Designed Lessons and Units: a handout that describes how educators can use phenomena to drive three-dimensional teaching and learning, from NGSS.

-Scoring:
+Criteria for Evaluating Phenomena: a tool used in NGSS@NSTA professional learning experiences.

+• Qualities of a Good Anchor Phenomenon: a resource from the Research + Practice Collaboratory

-Meets Expectations Partially Meets Expectations Does Not Meet Expectations
+Scoring: Meets Expectations • 8-10 points Partially Meets Expectations • 5-7 points Does Not Meet Expectations <5 points

-8-10 points 5-7 points <5 points

-Criterion 1.2 Phenomena and Problems Drive Learning: Materials leverage science phenomena and engineering problems in the context of driving learning and student performance.
-Indicator 1d Phenomena and/or problems are connected to grade-band Disciplinary Core Ideas
+Criterion 1.2 Materials leverage science phenomena and engineering problems in the context of driving learning and student performance.
+Indicator 1d Phenomena and/or problems are connected to grade-band Disciplinary Core Ideas.

-2 points 1 point 0 points Materials consistently connect phenomena and problems to grade-band appropriate DCls or their elements.
-Few phenomena in the series are connected to grade-band DCls or their elements.
-OR Few problems in the series are connected to grade-band DCls or their elements.
+Materials consistently provide phenomena and problems that require student use of grade-band appropriate DCIs or their elements.

+Few phenomena require student use of grade-band DCIs or their elements.

+Few problems require student use of grade-band DCIs or their elements.

 Phenomena are not present in the series.

-OR Problems are not present in the series.
-OR Phenomena are not connected to grade-band DCls or their elements.
-OR Problems are not connected to grade-band DCls or their elements.
+Problems are not present in the series.

+Phenomena do not require student use of grade-band DCIs or their elements.

+Problems do not require student use of grade-band DCls or their elements.

-• examines whether phenomena or problems within the series connect student sensemaking to the DCIs.
+examines whether phenomena or problems within the series connect student sensemaking to the DCls.